Maina206/working-on-git/README.md

 ## Third modification

-This section is done locally, but with a branch from the main
+This section is done locally, but with a branch from the main one.